 Unmarked police cars are allowed to pull over drivers who they suspect are intoxicated.
 In most states, officers need probable cause to believe that a driver is drunk before they can stop them.

+But once they’ve made the stop, they can ask the driver to step out of the car and perform field sobriety tests.
 If the officer believes the driver is impaired, they can arrest them and charge them with a DUI.
 So if you see an unmarked police car on the road, be extra careful!

 Arizona troopers will use unmarked car to catch highway speeders | Cronkite News